mukunzidd/mukunzidd.github.io/_posts/2017-01-20-the-rails-command-line.markdown

 Use this command in the terminal in a directory where you want create your new rails application.

 {% highlight rails %}
-dodo@dodo-HP-Notebook:~/rails$ rails c
+rails new your_app_name
-Loading development environment (Rails 5.0.1) irb(main):001:0>
 {% endhighlight %}

-##### rails console or rails c
+##### bundle install or just bundle

 Rails is awesome guys it even provide shorthand for most of the commands, _did you notice railss c can be used in place of rails console?_.
 Okay, enough of me talking!

-Use this command to get into the rials console where you can test your code.
-This is where the magic happens.
+Use this command in the terminal in a directory where you created your new rails application to install rails dependencies defined in the Gemfile at the root of your application.

 {% highlight rails %}
-rails new your_app_name
+bundle install
 {% endhighlight %}

+You can run <code>bundle check</code> to check if you have installed all of your dependecies.

+{% highlight rails %}
+bundle check
+{% endhighlight %}

+_If you have run bundle install with success you will see this message_
+{% highlight rails %}
+The Gemfile's dependencies are satisfied
+{% endhighlight %}

-##### rails generate or rails g
+##### rails generate or just rails g

 Use this command inside the directory of your application.
 This is the command that triggers rails generator to create files and folders as you instructed.
 This command is used for a variety of awesome rails features like generating: a controller, a model, a scaffold, and so on.